TCCTC is a place where thousands have come

-All degree-seeking students are required to make application for admission.
+All degree program and training program students are required to make application for admission.
 When application is made a one-time non-refundable application fee will be assessed.
 This fee should accompany the application.

 Semester Registration and Tuition

 Students may register online, in person, by phone, or by mail.
 New students can register during orientation.
 Transfer students should make an appointment with an academic advisor for assistance with their course selection prior to registration.
 Fees are listed with each course and vary according to the number of credit hours taken.
 Material fees and tuition can change without notice.

 Registration and tuition fees are due five business days before scheduled classes.
 (Registration is not official until the Registrar’s Office receives the semester registration form with payment.
 To register by mail, complete and mail the registration form with your tuition payment.